 In the dynamic world of cryptocurrencies, where digital assets flow freely across blockchain networks, a new and insidious threat has emerged: Address poisoning attack.
+It's a scam in which the scammer targets crypto wallet holders through the blockchain, creates a new address that closely resembles an address the crypto holder has sent crypto before by matching the address's final few characters, tricking them into sending crypto his newly created address as it appears familiar.
 This article is your key to understanding this covert attack strategy, which recently led to the staggering theft of 136,920 USDT in just one transaction!
 Address poisoning is a meticulously orchestrated scheme; you need to grasp its intricacies to protect your investments.

 The Address Poisoning Attack